TwiN/gatus/README.md

     password-bcrypt-base64: "JDJhJDEwJHRiMnRFakxWazZLdXBzRERQazB1TE8vckRLY05Yb1hSdnoxWU0yQ1FaYXZRSW1McmladDYu"
 ```

-With this configuration, users can authenticate using either:
+With this configuration, users can authenticate using a valid API token:
-- A valid API token: `Authorization: Bearer my-api-token`
+`Authorization: Bearer my-api-token`

 ### TLS Encryption